Nico15037/fancy-discord-github-commits/README.md

 - Make sure the github secret has the right webhook URL
 Unfortunately you can't actually see what it previously was, so just paste it in again and click `Update secret`
 - Make sure the `on: push: branches: [branch_name]` is set to the right branch (master/main/whatever it is for you)
+- Check the embed has the right color format (decimal, not hex)
+- Check the embed is wrapped in apostrophes `' '`, like so: `embed: '{ }'`
+Compare your `discord-webhook.yml` against the [one in this repository](.github/workflows/discord-webhook.yml)
 If all else fails, restart this tutorial from the top ¯\\(o_o)/¯

 ------------------------------